 RF emissions CISPR 11 Group 1 The system uses RF energy only for its internal function.
 Therefore, its RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.
 RF emissions CISPR 11 Class B Only telemetry monitor and BP10 (subpart) complies.
 The devices are suitable for use in all establishments, including domestic establishments and those directly connected to the public low voltage power supply network that supplies buildings used for domestic purposes.
-RF emissions CISPR 11 Class A Devices in the telemetry monitoring system except TM70 and BP10 complies.
-The devices Harmonic distortion IEC 61000-3-2 Class A than domestic and those directly connected to the public low-voltage power supply network Voltage fluctuations and flicker IEC 61000-3-3 Compliance that supplies buildings used for domestic purposes.
+RF emissions CISPR 11 Class A Devices in the telemetry monitoring system except TM80 and BP10 complies.The devices are suitable for use in all establishments other than Harmonic distortion IEC 61000-3-2 Class A domestic and those directly connected to the public low-voltage power supply network that Voltage fluctuations and flicker IEC 61000-3-3 Compliance supplies buildings used for domestic purposes.

-Note: The TM70 Telemetry Monitoring System and BP10 (subpart) are classified by is their using environment or intended function.
+Note: The TM80Telemetry Monitoring System and BP10 (subpart) are classified by is their using environment or intended function.